Albion Ale House, Conwy

 Old Dairy café, Plas Newydd, Anglesey

-The elegant 18th century house of Plas Newydd, right on the shores of the Menai Strait, has many attractions.
+The elegant 18th century Plas Newydd House and Garden, right on the shores of the Menai Strait, has many attractions.
 These include spectacular gardens, Rex Whistler’s famous trompe d’oeil painting in the dining room and a military museum containing the world’s first fully articulated false leg, and the Old Dairy café.
 Once the haunt of milk maids is now a stylish restaurant serving barista coffee, homemade cakes and hearty local dishes including Welsh pork and ‘Anglesey Eggs’ – which combines eggs, potatoes, leeks, and Caerphilly cheese to delicious effect.
 Opening times vary so please check the website for details.

 Not to be missed: The Plas Newydd sunroom and a scoop (or two) of Ginger Nut ice cream – a flavour created in honour of the Marquess of Anglesey’s favourite biscuit.